 This Trojan begins its infection with the installation of a server builder program.
 Initially, this program just makes contact with a Command and Control server and waits for instructions.
 The Trojan infects Windows systems from Windows 95 to Windows 10.
 However, its capabilities are reduced on Windows versions XP and later.

 Once it is triggered, the server builder will set up a server program on the target computer.
-This enables the hacker, using a corresponding client program to get access to the infected computer and execute commands at will.
+This enables the hacker, using a corresponding client program to get access to the compromised machine and execute commands at will.
 The server software is stored in C:\Windows\Bifrost\server.exe or C:\Program Files \Bifrost\server.exe.
-This directory and file are hidden and so some anti-virus systems fail to detect Bifrost.
+This directory and file are hidden and so some anti-virus system checks fail to detect Bifrost.

 The server builder does not end its operations once the server has been created.
 Instead, it operates as a persistence system and will recreate the server in a different location and with a different name if the original server installation is spotted and removed.
 The server builder also employs rootkit methods to mask server processes and make the operating intrusion system very difficult to detect.